Computer Engineering Technology (AE)

 Computer Engineering Technology students share many common first-semester courses with the Electrical Engineering Technology students.
 This first semester provides students with a firm base in fundamental principles.
 Subsequent semesters’ offerings stress a systems approach, with students investigating computer-based applications from both a hardware and a software perspective.
 Interfacing computers with their peripherals and network applications are emphasized.
 Graduates are well-prepared for admission to Vermont Tech’s Bachelor of Science in Computer Engineering Technology.
 With an extra year’s work, students may pursue a dual associate degree with Electrical Engineering Technology.

-The educational objectives for graduates of the Associate of Engineering in Computer Engineering Technology program include:
+The Program Educational Objectives for graduates of the Associate of Engineering in Computer Engineering Technology program include:

 - Having the capability to be immediately employable and productive in the workplace